-Distribution and marketing of drugs in Turkey: overview, Practical Law Country Q&A The licensing decisions are considered as administrative decisions in nature.
+The licensing decisions are considered as administrative decisions in nature.
 The Administrative Procedure Code regulates the application for cancellation of administrative decisions or application for indemnity.

-Under the Code, the licensing decision can be challenged within 60 days after its notification before administrative courts or it is possible to request corrective actions from the authority as well as through an application made.
-(Article 11, Administrative Procedure Code).
+Under the Code, the licensing decision can be challenged within 60 days after its notification before administrative courts or it is possible to request corrective actions from the authority as well as through an application made (Article 11, Administrative Procedure Code).
 The corrective action ceases the 60-day period for filing an action and the period starts to recount after the response of the related authority or the lapse of a 60-day period in case the authority does not give any response.

 7. What are the costs of obtaining licensing?

 The fee tariff is announced on the website of the Medicines and Medical Devices Agency every year.
 There are a number of different fees to be paid depending on the nature of the application.

-According to the 2018 fee tariff, the fee for an application to obtain a drug licence for drugs manufactured abroad is TRL45,788.
-Article 57 of the Decree Law No. 663 sets out a limit of TRL150,000 which cannot be exceeded in determining fees for licences.
-Distribution to consumers 8.
-What are the different categories of drugs for distribution?
-Under Article 5 of the Regulation on the Classification of Medical Products for Human Use ( Official Gazette No. 25730 of 17 February 2005 ,) drugs are categorised during the licensing procedure as being subject to a prescription or not.
+According to the 2019 fee tariff, the fee for an application to obtain a drug licence for drugs manufactured abroad is TRL56,653.00.

+Distribution to consumers

+8. What are the different categories of drugs for distribution?

+Under Article 5 of the Regulation on the Classification of Medical Products for Human Use (Official Gazette No. 25730 of 17 February 2005,) drugs are categorised during the licensing procedure as being subject to a prescription or not.
 There is no categorisation of drugs based on distribution criteria.